laravel/forge-docs/src/sites/envoyer.md

 ![Server connection status](/img/server-connection-status.png)

-Click on the "Manage Environment" option, unlock your environment, and sync it to the new server.
+Next, click the "Manage Environment" button, unlock your environment, and sync it to the new server.
 This action will replace the contents of the existing `.env` file in the site directory on the server.

 ![Sync environment variables](/img/sync-environment.png)

 Now, you should initiate a deployment from Envoyer.
-Once the deployment is complete, Envoyer will copy the latest version of your application into the releases directory of your site and add a symlink to `/current`.
+Once the deployment is complete, Envoyer will download the latest version of your application into the releases directory of your site and add a symlink to `/current`.

 Your site should still be accessible, but the old version is still being served.
 To address this, navigate to the "Meta" panel in Forge and prefix the web directory with `/current`.
 For example, if your site's web directory is currently `/public`, update it to `/current/public`.
 Doing so will instruct Nginx to serve your application from `/home/forge/example.com/current/public` – the location where Envoyer has installed the latest version of your application.